jdtonkin/jdtonkin.github.io/365papers/index.md

 28. **Adler, P.B., HilleRisLambers, J., Kyriakidis, P.C., Guan, Q., Levine, J.M., 2006.
 Climate variability has a stabilizing effect on the coexistence of prairie grasses.
 Proceedings of the National Academy of Sciences of the United States of America 103, 12793–12798.** [DOI:10.1073/pnas.0600599103](http://dx.doi.org/10.1073/pnas.0600599103).
 Evidence of the storage effect coexistence mechanism at work in relation to climatic variability.

+29. **Gravel, D., Poisot, T., Desjardins-Proulx, P., 2014.
+Using neutral theory to reveal the contribution of meta-community processes to assembly in complex landscapes.
+Journal of Limnology 73, 61–73.** [DOI:10.4081/jlimnol.2014.807](http://dx.doi.org/10.4081/jlimnol.2014.807).
+Uses a combination of graph/network theory and neutral theory.
+Develop three models to differentiate between neutral, patch dynamics and species sorting using simulated data in four landscape types.
+Demonstrates the importance of landscape structure and network position.

+30. **Economo, E.P., Keitt, T.H., 2008.
+Species diversity in neutral metacommunities: A network approach.
+Ecology Letters 11, 52–62.** [DOI:10.1111/j.1461-0248.2007.01126.x](http://dx.doi.org/10.1111/j.1461-0248.2007.01126.x).
+A network-focused look at metacommunities from a neutral perspective.
+Demonstrates that spatial structure within a metacommunity can promote gamma diversity.

+31. **Economo, E.P., Keitt, T.H., 2010.
+Network isolation and local diversity in neutral metacommunities.
+Oikos 001–009.** [DOI:10.1111/j.1600-0707.2010.18272.x](http://dx.doi.org/10.1111/j.1600-0707.2010.18272.x).
+Another look at neutral metacommunities.
+Shows diversity increases with node centrality withing a network (graph theory approach).
+Defines different aspects of network centrality.
+Highlights the interaction between spatial extrnt and dispersal-evolution tradeoff. i.e. isolation only predicts diversity at a critical scale.

 <!--
 [DOI:](http://dx.doi.org/)
 -->